 ABS 2 [SS/Loral]

 The ABS-2 is a communications satellite ordered in October 2010 by Asia Broadcast Satellite from Space Systems/Loral (SS/L).
 SS/L was already selected as the builder in June 2009.

-The spacecraft separated mass will be in excess of 6,000 kg at launch and offers a design life exceeding 15 years.
-The satellite will be built by Space Systems Loral using the LS-1300 platform, fitted with 78 C-, Ku- and Ka-band payloads and will have more than four times the existing capacity of ABS-1.
+The spacecraft separated mass is in excess of 6,000 kg at launch and offers a design life exceeding 15 years.
+The satellite was built by Space Systems Loral using the LS-1300 platform, fitted with 78 C-, Ku- and Ka-band payloads and has more than four times the existing capacity of ABS-1.

-ABS-2 will be located at the 75 degrees East Longitude, ABS' prime orbital location where ABS-1, ABS-1A, and ABS-1B are currently located ABS-2 will offer a wide range of services for Asia, Russia, Africa, and the Middle East, including DTH, cable TV distribution, multimedia applications, as well as data networks and telecommunications services.
-The ABS-2 satellite will be a significant addition to the existing 44 transponders on the ABS-1 satellite, which still has more than 14 years of fuel life remaining.
-ABS-2 will provide expansion capacity to existing ABS-1 customers and will also act as in-orbit spare and provide backup for the ABS-1 transponders.
+ABS-2 will beis located at the 75 degrees East Longitude, ABS' prime orbital location where ABS-1, ABS-1A, and ABS-1B are currently located ABS-2 offers a wide range of services for Asia, Russia, Africa, and the Middle East, including DTH, cable TV distribution, multimedia applications, as well as data networks and telecommunications services.
+The ABS-2 satellite is a significant addition to the existing 44 transponders on the ABS-1 satellite, which still has more than 14 years of fuel life remaining.
+ABS-2 provides expansion capacity to existing ABS-1 customers and acts as in-orbit spare and provide backup for the ABS-1 transponders.

 Singapore Telecommunications has signed a transponder purchase agreement with satellite operator Asia Broadcast Satellite Limited (ABS).
-With this agreement, SingTel will own multiple C-band transponders on the ABS-2 satellite at a cost of approximately S$80 million over the next two years.
-SingTel will market these transponders to corporate customers under the brand ST-3/ABS-2.
+With this agreement, SingTel owns multiple C-band transponders on the ABS-2 satellite at a cost of approximately S$80 million over the next two years.
+SingTel markets these transponders to corporate customers under the brand ST-3/ABS-2.
 Capacity used by KT Telecom is referred as Koreasat 8.

 |Type / Application:||Communication|